FtuoilXelrash/CelestialBarrage/README.txt

 Settings:
 - EnableScreenShake (bool): When true, rockets create screen shake effects for nearby players
 - EnableParticleTrails (bool): When true, rockets display particle effect trails as they fall
+- ShowEventMapMarkers (bool): When true, map markers appear at meteor event locations to help players locate the action

 LOGGING OPTIONS: